AndrewJDick/udacity_project4/README.md

 #### Critical Rendering Path for index.html:

-1. CSS
+### 1. CSS
 Added all 'above-the-fold' CSS styling to the index.html file via the style tag.
 Minified using gulp-cssnano.

-2. Javascript
+### 2. Javascript
 Relocated GoogleAnalyticsObject script to it's own js file.
 Added the async property to each of the Javascript file references.
 Minified using uglify.

-3. Images
+### 3. Images
 Saved all files locally.
-Resized the 'pizzeria.jpg' image to match the others.
+Used Photoshop to 'Save for Web' to reduce file size.
+Resized 'pizzeria.jpg' image to match the others.
 Compressed images using gulp-imagemin.

-4. HTML
+### 4. HTML
 Replaced custom font with Helvetica.

+### 5. Performance Scores
-5. PageSpeed Insights score (via github gh-pages branch): Desktop -  Mobile - .
+PageSpeed Insights score (via github gh-pages branch): Desktop - 95  Mobile - 92.